This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Dip a soft lint-free cloth in rubbing alcohol and softly rub it on your phone screen, use an earbud to reach between buttons.

 Note: Do not use household cleaners and spray like window cleaner.

 Removing nail polish from the carpet sounds difficult as you can damage the texture of your rug.
 Rubbing it hard and using a nail polish remover can leave marks.
 Rubbing alcohol is the best option as it dries fast and does not leave any color.

 Pour rubbing alcohol on the stain and gently scrub it with a microfiber cloth and the nail polish stain will eventually come off.

 21. Tick Remover

-If you have a dog you may know that ticks are a huge problem as they can cause life-threatening problems too.
+If you have a dog you may know that ticks are a huge issue as they can cause life-threatening problems too.

-If you see ticks on your dog’s body just take a cotton pad, put some rubbing alcohol on it and try dabbing it on the tick and you will see it coming out and then you can easily pull it out.
+If you see ticks on your dog’s body, just take a cotton pad, put some rubbing alcohol on it and try dabbing it on the tick and you will see it detaching.
+Then you can easily pull it out and kill it.

 If you like the post, do share it!